Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Continuity estimates in the stable radius case

 \subsection{Drift terms}

-Let us split the different terms into the case where $K_t$, the number of jumps of $X^n$ by time $t$, is less than or larger than $L$.
+Let us split the different terms into the cases in which $K_t$, the number of jumps of $X^n$ by time $t$, is less than or larger than $L$.
 This first gives (using the fact that the function $a^n_t$ is bounded uniformly in $n,t,x,r$):

 by Lemma \ref{lem:Kt1} (which controls $\P[K_t<L]$) and the fact that, by definition, $s_n n^{\alpha\beta}\equiv \sigma$.
 The same estimate holds for $(ii)$ and the corresponding integral.

 Next, let us split the remaining integral into an integral over large and small times.
 We can write